aaronhurt/zfs-replicate/README.md

 ## Notes

-If you use this script, let me know, also please report issues via GitHub so this may be improved.
+If you use this script, let me know.
+Report issues via GitHub so they may be resolved.